What Is Acute Flaccid Myelitis?

 The Avery Diaphragm Pacing System

 The Avery Diaphragm Pacing System is the only device with full premarket approval from the Food and Drug Administration (FDA) and is designed for patients of all ages.
-This unique system is designed with a number of distinct advantages over other diaphragm pacing systems available for patients living with conditions including spinal cord injuries and diaphragm paralysis.
+This system is designed with a number of distinct advantages over other diaphragm pacing systems available for patients living with conditions including spinal cord injuries and diaphragm paralysis.

 Avery is committed to helping those with breathing difficulties and improving the quality of life.
 For any questions regarding the Avery Diaphragm Pacemaker System and the specific benefits of choosing the system, please call 631-864-1600 or click the request more information below.